Michael Conlan has revealed that his long-awaited homecoming fight in Belfast will take place in the coming months.

 “I made sure when I signed with Top Rank that in my contract I would have at least one fight a year at home in Ireland.
 That’s what we aim for and we’ve got it.”

-“I feel that I have to do it for my fans and for the people who do come to support me and do pay a lot of money to come and see me.
+“I feel that I have to do it for my fans and for the people who do come to support me.
+They do pay a lot of money to come and see me.

 “I feel that it’s going to be an amazing night and it’s something that I’m really looking forward to.”